No Burn Day Restrictions

 Maricopa County’s Residential Woodburning Restriction Ordinance (P-26)

-- Existing ordinance that prohibits woodburning in residential fireplaces on High Pollution Advisory days
+- Prohibits woodburning in residential fireplaces on High Pollution Advisory days

 - Extends fireplace restrictions to wood burning chimineas, outdoor fire pits, and similar outdoor fires on High Pollution Advisory days